 Option Description -n Suppresses the statistics summary that is produced by default when you set your own table sizes for the finite state machine.
-See the lex(1) reference page for information about specifying the state machine. -t Writes the generated lexical analyzer code to standard output instead of to the $lex.yy.c$ file. -A Provides a one-line summary of the general finite state machine statistics.
+See the $lex(1)$ reference page for information about specifying the state machine. -t Writes the generated lexical analyzer code to standard output instead of to the lex.yy.c file. -v Provides a one-line summary of the general finite state machine statistics.